asvogel101/Twitter-Sentiment/README.md

 # Twitter Sentiments

 Project to analyze Twitter streams and search for keywords.
 Work in progress.
+You will need access to the TWEEPY API.

 ## Dependencies
 - [vincent](https://vincent.readthedocs.io/en/latest/#)